Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Preliminaries

 A monotone vector field $A$ is called maximal if its graph $\mathrm{gra}A:=\{(x,u)\in X\times TX\mid u\in Ax\}$ cannot be extended properly while preserving monotonicity.
 By the well-known theorem of Minty \cite{Minty1962}, the maximality of a monotone operator over a Hilbert space is equivalent to the totality of the resolvent.
-This extends to the setting of Hadamard manifolds as shown in \cite{LiLopezMartinMarquez2009} under the condition that the domain $\mathrm{dom}A:=\{x\in X\mid A(x)\neq\emptyset\}$ is the whole space (see Remark 4.4 in \cite{LiLopezMartinMarquez2009}).
+This extends to the setting of Hadamard manifolds provided that $\dom A:=\{x\in X\mid A(x)\neq\emptyset\}=X$ (see \cite[Remark 4.4]{LiLopezMartinMarquez2009}).

 As mentioned in \cite{ChaipunyaKohsakaKumam2021}, it is unknown whether this equivalence between maximality and totality extends to this general setting of $\CAT$ spaces.
-One direction however remains valid, as shown in Proposition 3.5 in \cite{ChaipunyaKohsakaKumam2021}: if the resolvents are all total, that is for any $\lambda>0$ and $x\in X$ there exists a $z\in X$ with $\tfrac{1}{\lambda}\log_zx\in A(z)$, then $A$ is maximal.
+One direction however remains valid, as shown in \cite[Proposition 3.5]{ChaipunyaKohsakaKumam2021}: if the resolvents are all total, that is for any $\lambda>0$ and $x\in X$ there exists a $z\in X$ with $\tfrac{1}{\lambda}\log_zx\in A(z)$, then $A$ is maximal.
 Following \cite{ChaipunyaKohsakaKumam2021}, we say that $A$ satisfies the surjectivity condition if all resolvents are total.